 \paragraph{Gradient Explosion in Forward KL} The forward KL gradient with respect to student parameters $\theta$ is defined as $\nabla_\theta \mathcal{L}_{\mathrm{FWD}} \approx - \sum_y \frac{P_T(y)}{P_S(y)} \nabla_\theta P_S(y)$.
 When the student is ignorant of teacher-preferred tokens ($P_S(y) \to 0$ while $P_T(y) > 0$), the ratio $\frac{P_T(y)}{P_S(y)}$ diverges.
 As shown in \autoref{fig:gradient}, this leads to pathological gradient explosions during early training stages, where student is ignorant of teacher-preferred tokens \cite{distill-onpolicy}.

 \paragraph{Mode Collapse in Reverse KL} While reverse KL avoids divergence, it lacks a mechanism to explicitly control the intensity of mode-seeking behavior.
-Standard on-policy KD often leads to a collapse in distributional diversity, where the student converges too rapidly to a single mode, sacrificing the ability to represent the teacher’s broader knowledge \cite{distill-minillm}.
+As a result, reverse-KL based distillation can encourage the student to concentrate on dominant teacher modes, potentially reducing distributional diversity.